-Data Privacy Day (DPD) is an annual international event held each year on January 28th since 2008 and instituted to promote awareness about the many ways personal information is collected, stored, used, and shared, and provide education about privacy practices that will enable individuals to protect their personal information.
+Data Privacy Day is an annual international event held each year on January 28th to promote awareness about the many ways personal information is collected, stored, used, and shared.
+It is also an opportunity to provide education about privacy practices that will enable individuals to protect their personal information.
 It has many champions who partner with the National Cyber Security Alliance by educating their customers, citizens, employees and communities through events, activities and other methods.
 Brown is proud to be one of those champions.

-Finally, follow ISG on Twitter for privacy tips throughout the month.
+» Follow ISG on Twitter -- @ISGatBrown -- for privacy tips throughout the month.

 » Spread the word.
 Post/share one (or more) of these event fliers.